ContextLab/CDL-tutorials/packages/README.md

 This tutorial shows how to create a python package, starting from the CDL template, and how to create user friendly documentation for the package with readthedocs.

 To get started:
+[1] pull latest from CDL-tutorials repo

-[1] install the requirements in sample_package dir using `pip install -r requirements.txt` [2] pip install the package and get a feel for how it works [3] begin making the documentation for readthedocs via collaboratory notebook
+[2] install the requirements in package/sample_package using `pip install -r requirements.txt` [3] pip install the package 'pip install -e .' and play around with it [4] clone the CDL-starter-pack repository
+[5] copy the core.py and helpers.py files from sample_package into CDL-starter-pack to begin beuilding package as if from scratch

 ## Table of contents